 Students will not be able to download their own apps.
 Enabled software will be web-based applications that do not require installation space on a hard drive.
-The software originally installed on the Chromebook must remain on the Chromebook in usable condition and easily accessible at all times.
+The software originally installed on the Chromebook or laptop must remain on the Chromebook or laptop in usable condition and easily accessible at all times.

-All Chromebooks are supplied with the latest build of Google Chrome Operating System (OS), and many other applications useful in an educational environment.
+All Chromebook or laptops are supplied with the latest build of Google Chrome Operating System (OS), and many other applications useful in an educational environment.
 The Chrome OS will automatically install updates when the computer is shut down and restarted.